kmeixner/staff-react-frontend/README.md

 **Status (Things not working/incomplete):**
 * The application is currently using data from a my-json-server.typicode.com I setup until I get the backend working/incomplete
-* changing the URL path when toggling between Cooks/Waiters is not implemented yet